osaadouni/todo_flask_restfulapi/README.md

 > `/users/login`

-The authentication on a **JWT token** generation.
-On a successful login an 'access_token' is returned which can be used in the request header as a **Bearer token** for subsequent requests.
+The authentication is based on a **JWT token** generation.
+On a successful login an 'access_token' is returned which can be used for authorization in the request header as a **Bearer token** for subsequent requests.

 > `Authorization: Bearer <access_token>`